-Friday, May 4, 2018, 8:32 AM - Tornado Warnings can happen quite quickly and even catch some people off guard.
+Friday, May 4, 2018, 8:32 AM - Tornado Warnings can occur in the blink-of-an-eye.
 Here are some best practices to follow should one touch down courtesy of The National Oceanic and Atmospheric Administration.

 IN A HOUSE WITH A BASEMENT Avoid windows.
 Get in the basement and under some kind of sturdy protection (heavy table or work bench), or cover yourself with a mattress or sleeping bag.
 Know where very heavy objects rest on the floor above (pianos, refrigerators, waterbeds, etc.) and do not go under them.
 They may fall down through a weakened floor and crush you.
 Head protection, such as a helmet, can offer some protection also.

 IN A HOUSE WITH NO BASEMENT, A DORM, OR AN APARTMENT Avoid windows.
 Go to the lowest floor, small center room (like a bathroom or closet), under a stairwell, or in an interior hallway with no windows.
 Crouch as low as possible to the floor, facing down; and cover your head with your hands.
 A bath tub may offer a shell of partial protection.
 Even in an interior room, you should cover yourself with some sort of thick padding (mattress, blankets, etc.), to protect against falling debris in case the roof and ceiling fail.
 A helmet can offer some protection against head injury.